balayher/RoleListGenerator/README.md

 - If you do not have any Mafia roles, you will be asked if you want Mafia in the Any pool *(default: yes)*
 - If you do not have any Coven Evil, you will be asked if you want Coven in the Any pool *(default: yes)*
 - You will be asked if you want to use the custom roles added by the ISFL community.
 Saying no will only give you standard Town of Salem roles *(default: yes)*
-- You will be asked if you want the roles numbered to allow for easier assignment *(default: yes)*

-The last prompt will ask for any roles you want to ban.
+The last input prompt will ask for any roles you want to ban.
 Each role must be separated by a space.
 Any role with multiple words must have a _ connecting the words (i.e. Coven_Leader).
 If you don't want any roles banned, you may leave this blank.
 Banned roles will overwrite guaranteed roles and Vampires if they were previously chosen.

+In addition, you will have two options for receiving your roles:

+- You will be asked if you want the roles numbered to allow for easier assignment *(default: yes)*
+- You will be asked if you want the rolelist to be written to roles.txt.
+If not, they will be printed directly to the terminal *(default: no)*

 There are also a few unique scenarios that may influence the randomization: